Tembilahan: Geographics

 The soil conditions of the area is mostly composed of peat soil and stream sediment and marshes.
-The altitude of the District's Government's Centre is from 1 to 4 metres.
+The altitude of the District's Government's Centre is from 1 to 4 m.
 On the banks of the rivers and in the estuaries trenches there are many plants that grow, such as Nipah trees.

 Because this district is an area of peat soil, the area is classified as having a wet tropical climate.
-The number of rainy days in this area (which has an average height of 2.5 metres above sea level) reached the highest rainfall in the month of March 1999, namely 11 days, with the lowest figure being in June 1999 which is 4 days.
+The number of rainy days in this area (which has an average height of 2.5 m above sea level) reached the highest rainfall in the month of March 1999, namely 11 days, with the lowest figure being in June 1999 which is 4 days.

 Climate

 Tembilahan has a tropical rainforest climate (Af) with heavy rainfall year-round.